linode/docs/docs/applications/configuration-management/use-hashicorp-vault-for-secret-management/index.md

 1. Follow the steps in our [Secure HTTP Traffic with Certbot](/docs/quick-answers/websites/secure-http-traffic-certbot/) guide to acquire a TLS certificate.

-2. Add a system group in order to grant limited read access to the TLS files created by certbot.
+2. Add a system group in order to grant limited read access to the TLS files created by Certbot.

         sudo groupadd tls